 Psychoeducation refers to the education offered to individuals with a mental health condition and their families to help empower them and deal with their condition in an optimal way.

 It was originally conceived as a composite of numerous therapeutic elements within a complex family therapy intervention.

 Although the principal goal of psychoeducation in mental health counseling is to provide accurate and reliable information, additional objectives include teaching patients self-management skills and making them more able to make informed decisions about their own management within the context of a collaborative working relationship with their clinical team.

 Where possible, psychoeducational interventions are usually personalized, for example, by taking account of an individual’s unique pattern of illness, their risk factors for relapse and their current social circumstances.

-Administration of Psychoeducation in Depression Treatment
+Psychoeducation in Depression Treatment

 Pharmacological treatment is considered indispensable to major depressive disorder.
 In spite of this, a significant number of patients do not respond adequately to treatment based only on medication, presenting high relapse and recurrence rates.